Did you know that every Baybala silhouette has an heirloom story?

 With a few modern tweaks for comfort and wearability, of course.
 “I am sure there are many iterations of this dress over time, as it’s a very classic silhouette, but the Baybala spin is to make it a dress to be worn anytime that is comfortable but still very detailed and thoughtful,” Katie says.
 “We removed the white contrast detailing to bring down the formality and made it just a bit less rigid by adding elastic threading at the arms.
 The proportions are different to allow for more movement and we offer it in super soft fabrics that don't feel too precious and are easy to throw in the wash.”

-This fall, the Emmy debuts in a wonderful meandering floral.
+This fall, the Emmy debuts in a long sleeve version with our Clara Dress and Clara Bubble.